hechoendrupal/drupal-console-book/how-to-contribute/getting-the-project.md

 # Getting the project

 ### Fork
-Fork your own copy of [hechoendrupal/DrupalAppConsole](https://github.com/hechoendrupal/DrupalAppConsole/fork) to your account
+Fork your own copy of the [Console](https://github.com/hechoendrupal/DrupalAppConsole/fork) repository to your account

 ### Clone
 Get a copy of your recently cloned version of console in your machine.